 The financial statements of the school revealed Rs.
-7,05,50,827 towards provision for gratuity and Rs.
-1,95,82,675 towards provision for leave encashment as on 31.03.2018 based on the actuarial valuation report.
+7,67,09,074 towards provision for gratuity and Rs.2,15,19,310 towards provision for leave encashment as on 31.03.2019 based on the actuarial valuation report.
 However, the school has not deposited any amount with LIC (or any other agency) as instructed by the Directorate's vide DOE order No. F.DE-15/Act-I/WPC-4109/Part/13/868 dated 08.08.2017 issued by the Directorate of Education post evaluation of fee increase proposal for academic session 2016-17 and order No. F.DE.15(117)/PSB/2019 /1882-1886 dated 22.02.2019 issued post evaluation of fee increase proposal for academic session 2017-18.

 The school is again directed to make investment that qualify as 'Plan Assets', equivalent to total liability determined by the actuary, within 30 days from the date of issue of this order.
 Non-compliance with this direction will be viewed seriously while evaluating the fee increase proposal for the subsequent financial year.
-Accordingly, Actual payment made by the school towards gratuity and leave encashment during the financial year 2018-19 has been considered while evaluating the fund position of the school.
+Accordingly, provision for gratuity and leave encashment have not been considered in the calculation of fund position of the school.